jonaro00/AutoTrader/README.md

 *NOTE: This only needs to be done once per device used!*

-In order to know where to tap on the screen, AutoTrader reads a config file `AutoTraderConfig.yaml` from your phone.
+In order to know where to tap on the screen, AutoTrader reads a config file `AutoTraderConfig.yaml` from the phone.
+It should contain the coordinates of each button for that phone.
+This means that phones with identical screen resolutions can probably use the same config file.
 This section covers how to create and upload that file.

 Make a copy of the file `ConfigTemplate.yaml` and call it whatever you like.